 A Hint for Law Enforcement Officials

-So, the truth is, your “new idea” is probably not “new” to either the invention promoter or to the US Patent office.
+So, the truth is, your “new idea” is probably not “new” to either the invention promoter or The Patent office.
 This is the heart of the scam.
-They’ll tell you that your idea is “not on the market” and you’ve received “the green light to proceed,” but this is just a slick trick to get your $$$.
-It’s a time-tested formula to build up your hopes and dreams – and then, let you down slowly over the next two years.
+They’ll say that your idea is “not on the market” and you’ve been given “the green light to proceed,” but this is just another ploy to get your $.
+They know exactly how to build up your hopes and dreams – and then, let you down slowly over two years.
 Meanwhile, they’ve cashed-in.

-Also, please read the “About” page here that explains my first-hand experience.
+Also, please read the “About” page on this blog that explains my first-hand experience.

 Questions to Ask Your “Invention Consultant”: